vogelsara/afry-test-client/README.md

 ### What was important to me

 -   To show the whole suite, and my knowledge about React, Redux, testing, nice code structure
 -   To minimize the number of API requests with the help of Redux.
-Both the customer list and the company list is used by deveral components.
+Both the customer list and the company list is used by several components.
 The first one using them loads the data and the rest can use the stored lists.
 Also I could make an API endpoint to query people for specific companies, but I decided to request the whole list once and do the filtering on the client side for better performance and offload the server.
 (Firebase is charged for the computing time of the Cloud Functions and database reads/writes.)
 -   To have different levels of automated tests
 -   To nicely document the project both the docstring (where needed) and the README level
 -   To have a well versioned project where it's not only easy to track how the code evolved, but Git is also an aid for me in the development